maybites/TextureSharing/README.md

 Caveat: With the current implementation the update speed is very low (a few frames a second).
 Thats because the received texture needs to be copied from the GPU into an image buffer on the CPU.
 For the time beeing I dont see another way to solve this.

+## Issues

+When uninstalling a package, blender needs to be restarted to reflect the missing package in the userinterface.

 ## Credits